jiandai/dsb17/devNote.md

 - ... ...
 - 2017-2-26-sun check training and test sets
 - 2017-2-27-mon separate training from test
-- 2017-2-28-tue resolve the storage issue by using workspace on server, download data to server per wget => review the time line
+- 2017-2-28-tue resolve the storage issue by using workspace on server, download data to server per wget + cookies file => review the time line
 - 2017-3-1-wed extract the data by 7z, more data from kaggle, revamp MNIST test case on server
 - 2017-3-2-thu start to use kernel feature of kaggle /w MNIST
 - 2017-3-3-fri ML methodology review: CV, etc